Who We Are

 And so in 1999, the EnterpriseCorp was formed.
 Today we are the entrepreneurial arm of Greater Louisville Inc. – the metro chamber of commerce — supported by our partners and board of advisors, and serving a community of early stage and fast growth businesses with the pursuit that Greater Louisville becomes a more prosperous, dynamic and resilient region.

 EnterpriseCorp serves the entrepreneurial community in the Greater Louisville region.
-Under the GLI umbrella, we work with all 15 counties in the Greater Louisville area (5 in Indiana, 10 in Kentucky).
-Through the Kentucky Innovation Network, we are responsible for serving 6 counties in Kentucky: Bullitt, Henry, Jefferson, Oldham, Shelby, Spencer, and Trimble.
+Under the GLI umbrella, we work with all 15 counties in the Greater Louisville area (5 in Indiana, 10 in Kentucky), as shown below.
+Through the Kentucky Innovation Network, we are responsible for serving 7 counties in Kentucky: Bullitt, Henry, Jefferson, Oldham, Shelby, Spencer, and Trimble.